arbor-sim/arbor/example/generators/readme.md

         // The type of random number generator to use. using RNG = std::mt19937_64;

-        // The poisson_generator is templated on the random number generator type. using pgen = arb::poisson_generator<RNG>;

         auto hz_to_freq = [](double hz) { return hz*1e-3; };
         time_type t0 = 0;